headius/headius.github.io/_posts/2024-08-16-cracing-the-jruby-startup-nut.md

 author: Charles Oliver Nutter
 ---

 Hello friends!
-I'm reentering the blogspace with a quick post about improving JRuby startup time with CRaC (Coordinated Restore at Checkpoint)!
+I'm reentering the blogspace with a series about improving JRuby startup time with CRaC (Coordinated Restore at Checkpoint)!
 If that sounds intriguing, read on!

 The Hardest Problem in JRuby
 ----------------------------